gitlabhq/gitlabhq/doc/development/fe_guide/style_guide_js.md

 1. Avoid constructors with side-effects.
 Although we aim for code without side-effects we need some side-effects for our code to run.

-If the class won't do anything if we only instantiate it, it's ok to add side effects into the constructor (_Note:_ The following it's just an example.
-If the all purpose of the class is to add an event listener and handle the callback a function will be more suitable.)
+If the class won't do anything if we only instantiate it, it's ok to add side effects into the constructor (_Note:_ The following is just an example.
+If the only purpose of the class is to add an event listener and handle the callback a function will be more suitable.)

 ```javascript
 // Bad